codebar/tutorials/html/lesson1/tutorial.md

 ### Adding a link on multiple elements

-Links can contain not just text, but images or even a number of elements within.
+Links can contain many elements - not just text.

-Let's link some pictures and text to a video.
+Let's use some pictures and text to link to a video.
 It can be handy when we want the user to get to where we want them without needing to click on text.

-Add that underneath the ordered list we defined earlier.
+Add this underneath the ordered list about why we like owls.

 ```html
 <div>